Fact checkedFact Checked

 If you are fasting to lose weight, you should avoid drinks full of sugar or calories, like sodas, coconut water, and even alcohol.
 Instead, try sticking to the beverages mentioned above.

-When mealtimes come around, you have to make each one count and make sure what you eat is rich in vitamins, minerals, protein, and other nutrients.
+When mealtimes come around, you have to make each one count and make sure what you eat or drink is rich in vitamins, minerals, protein, and other nutrients.
 This means that processed foods, refined carbs, and foods high in sugar, fat, and calories must be avoided.
 Otherwise, there would be little point in continuing too fast!

 The Bottom Line